-The UPC is a centralised court for hearing matters in relation to European patents.
-This is instead of these matters being heard by individual national courts.
+The UPC is a centralised court for hearing matters in relation to European patents as an alternative to matters being heard by individual national courts.

-For those European patents that have not opted out, the UPC will be responsible for hearing matters, such as infringement and validity proceedings, in relation to European patents in those EU member states which have ratified the UPC Agreement.
-This is for both unitary patents and nationally validated European patents.
+For EP patents that have not opted out, the UPC will hear matters, such as infringement and validity proceedings, in relation to EP patents in those EU member states which have ratified the UPC Agreement.
+This is for both Unitary Patents and nationally validated European patents.

 The UPC only applies to those EU member states which have ratified the UPC Agreement and does not apply to national patents which were obtained directly from a national patent office.